 Along this path, I have lived through what we all feel as our lives twist and turn, rise and fall.
-I have struggled with doubts and fears, and been enlivened by great hopes, sweet satisfaction, and at times the deep peace that comes when we are in harmony with our life, living our true, authentic purpose.
+I have struggled with doubts and fears and been enlivened by great hopes, and at times felt the deep peace that comes when we are in harmony with our life, living our true, authentic purpose.
 The flow of this winding path is much clearer in retrospect, of course.
 Choices that felt like a leap into the unknown at the time I now see as having been logical, perhaps inevitable.
 They were not running away from anything but moving steadily towards what mattered to me.
-It took courage when the world around me kept urging me to follow a more traditional route and build a stable career.
 I sometimes used to see this winding path as a negative thing.
 Now I know it was purposeful, indeed essential, and right for me.

 This is not to say that, as I was going through the twists and turns, I did not feel lost and confused.
 Looking back, I can see that there had always been an unconscious battle waging between an essentially adolescent young man and a deeper identity that might be called an “inner monk.”
-A simple, natural, earth-centered, life lived in a community that worked together in harmony and dedication to a Greater Truth was a vision that touched my soul from my early 20s onward.
-But the adolescent energy of pleasing others, depending on social systems for security, believing the story that “hard work” should be avoided and could be with the right “education,” and having all the trappings of material comfort – was an energy that held the upper hand for several decades – though, thankfully, never overcame my soul.
+I longed for a simple, natural, earth-centered, life dedicated to a Deeper Spiritual Truth.
+But the adolescent energy of pleasing others, depending on social systems for security, believing the story that “hard work” should be avoided and could be with the right “education,” and having all the trappings of material comfort was an energy that held the upper hand for several decades – though, thankfully, never overcame my soul.

-Others have helped me through the years to build my spiritual life, including Alan Watts, Tai Chi master Chungliang Huang, and the former monk, George Fowler.
+There have been several guiding influences along my path.
+The Zen Christianity of Father Hugo LaSalle, a Jesuit who served a church in Hiroshima and who survived the atomic bombing, was my primary introduction to Zen meditation and I am forever grateful to the unique spirit of this man.
+Others who have helped me through the years to build my spiritual life, include Alan Watts, Tai Chi master Chungliang Huang, Thomas Merton and the former monk, George Fowler.
 I am also inspired by people who find joy in nature and in simple pleasures, including Henry David Thoreau, John Muir, and Ed Abbey.

-I have no doubt that there is an Energy working within the Cosmos, transforming life on Earth.
-In my life, and in my teaching, counseling and writing, I seek to connect with this Energy.
+I have no doubt that there is a Divine Energy working within the Cosmos, transforming life on Earth.
+In my life and in my work I seek to connect with this Divine Energy.
 In my work, I encourage others and am encouraged by them.
-As I support awakening in all its manifestations, I become more awake myself.
-My work allows me to align with the Energy – the Tao – that we all feel but cannot define.
-I balance my own naturally reclusive nature with the stimulus of teaching and being with individuals and small groups of like-minded people.
+My work allows me to align with the Energy, God, the Tao – that we all feel but cannot define.
+I try to balance my own naturally reclusive nature with the stimulus of interacting with individuals and supporting them as their unique spiritual journey unfolds

-In these times of doubt, fear, and division, I seek to work with others in exploring their own unique, winding path leading to peace, fulfillment, and kindness.
-I draw strength and inspiration from the wordless and ineffable nature of the Tao.
-I live, write, teach, and counsel as authentically and simply as I can – still walking along the wonderful winding path that has led me to this point.
+In these times of doubt, fear, and division, I draw strength and inspiration from the wordless and ineffable nature of the Tao.
+I live as authentically and simply as I can – still walking along the wonderful winding path that has led me to this point.